SpongePowered/SpongeDocs/source/plugin/data/serialization.rst

 In Sponge, generally the implementations :javadoc:`MemoryDataView` and :javadoc:`MemoryDataContainer` are used, which reside in memory only and thus will not persist over a server restart.
 In order to persistently store a ``DataContainer``, it first has to be converted into a storable representation.

-This can be done by using an implementation of the :javadoc:`DataTranslator` interface, for example the :javadoc:`ConfigurateTranslator`, which can convert a ``DataView`` to a :javadoc:`ConfigurationNode` and vice versa. ``ConfigurationNode``\ s can then be written to and read from persistent files using the :doc:`Configurate Library <../configuration/index>`.
+Using the :javadoc:`DataTranslators#CONFIGURATION_NODE` implementation of :javadoc:`DataTranslator`, we can convert a ``DataView`` to a :javadoc:`ConfigurationNode` and vice versa. ``ConfigurationNode``\ s can then be written to and read from persistent files using the :doc:`Configurate Library <../configuration/index>`.

 **Code Example: Serializing a HealthData instance to Configurate**

 .. code-block:: java

     import ninja.leaping.configurate.ConfigurationNode;
+    import org.spongepowered.api.data.persistence.DataTranslator;
-    import org.spongepowered.api.data.translator.ConfigurateTranslator;
+    import org.spongepowered.api.data.persistence.DataTranslators;

-    public void writeToConfig(HealthData data, ConfigurationNode config) {
+    public ConfigurationNode translateToConfig(HealthData data) {
-        final ConfigurateTranslator translator = ConfigurateTranslator.instance();
+        final DataTranslator<ConfigurationNode> translator = DataTranslators.CONFIGURATION_NODE;
         final DataView container = data.toContainer();
-        translator.translateContainerToData(config, container);
+        return translator.translate(container);
     }

 **Code Example: Deserializing a HealthData instance from Configurate**

 .. code-block:: java

+    import java.util.Optional;

-    public Optional<HealthData> readHealthFromConfig(ConfigurationNode config) {
+    public Optional<HealthData> translateFromConfig(ConfigurationNode node) {
-        final ConfigurateTranslator translator = ConfigurateTranslator.instance();
+        final DataTranslator<ConfigurationNode> translator = DataTranslators.CONFIGURATION_NODE;
-        final DataView container = translator.translateFrom(config);
+        final DataView container = translator.translate(node);
         return deserializeHealth(container);
     }